AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 The hardware is relatively simple, requires 5V power, usually has USB-C/Micro USB ports.
 ESP32 boards have signal LEDs(Power on, Firmware flash/writing to memory), RGB LED(s) and Reset/Boot buttons.
 ESP32 Cameras(I have [OV2640](https://blog.arducam.com/ov2640/) in these sets) are fragile, small-frame and limited in there resolution/quality, but can be replaced with more serious counterparts.

 **IMPORTANT NOTE!**
 There is a really, _really_ imoprtant, critical note here!!!
-Do not buy cheap-ass ESP32 dev boards unless you want to go down a rabbit hole of guessing pinouts and missing documentation.
+Do not buy suspeciusly cheap ESP32 dev boards unless you want to go down a rabbit hole of guessing pinouts and missing documentation.
 If it costs under $4, something’s wrong — do make sure it’s an original board.
 Example - Espressif(I got it's knock off): almost $20 to my address [Link](https://aliexpress.ru/item/1005004494348761.html?sku_id=12000032953296653&spm=a2g2w.productlist.search_results.5.5863bc74XreuNA) Trust me, it’s worth the few extra bucks.
 Oterwise buying cheap components is a lottery.
 I ended up with 1 defective Esp32 S3 board, 1 fully defective esp32 Cam set and 2 broken DHT22 sensors.

 Other important thing to consider - those devices require GOOD Wi-Fi signal to operate reliably.
 Especially if we are talking about Cameras.
 For the CO2/Temperature/Humidity Sensors it's not that big of a deal, they dont have to send as much data.
 But, for ESP32 Cams you want your Wi-Fi to really reach them.
 Such cameras are rarely good for full on video security/survailance solutions but may good enogh to put your eyes on something critical in case other alarms/sensors go off - like electrical switchboxes, boilers, solar inverters/batteries/power walls or just common  kitchens with with fire hazards.